 Most Certificate Holders erroneously believe that the insurance provisions shown in the Certificate of Insurance are binding against the insurance carriers listed.
 This is not the case.
 Wording near the top of the Certificate of Insurance states:

 THIS CERTIFICATE IS ISSUED AS A MATTER OF INFORMATION

 ONLY AND CONFERS NO RIGHTS UPON THE CERTIFICATE

 HOLDER.
 THIS CERTIFICATE DOES NOT AMEND, EXTEND OR

 ALTER THE COVERAGE AFFORDED BY THE POLICIES BELOW.

-Thus, a Certificates of Insurance offers some evidence but not conclusive proof that the appropriate insurance is in force.
-We recommend that you also require that copies of the relevant insurance policies be provided upon your request so that they may be reviewed by your insurance advisor to ensure that required coverage is being maintained and that that the wording of the policies themselves confer the level of protection envisioned by your contract.
+Thus, a Certificate of Insurance offers some evidence but not conclusive proof that the appropriate insurance is in force.
+We recommend that you also require that copies of the relevant insurance policies be provided upon your request so that they may be reviewed by your insurance advisor to ensure that required coverage is being maintained and that the wording of the policies themselves confer the level of protection envisioned by your contract.

 Being uninformed about the level of proof that Certificates of Insurance represent can result in you being uninsured.